Table of Contents

 Definition / general

-- Ovarian calcifications are commonly found in the context of a mass (mature teratoma, mucinous cystadenoma, serous neoplasia) but also in grossly normal ovaries (mostly within corpora albicantia)
+- Ovarian calcifications are commonly found in the context of a neoplasm (mature teratoma, mucinous cystadenoma, serous neoplasia, etc.) or as incidental findings in grossly normal ovaries

 - Calcifications are divided into psammomatous (psammoma bodies) and nonpsammomatous

-- Identifying psammomatous calcifications is important; their presence in an otherwise normal ovarian specimen should raise the possibility of an underlying serous neoplasm and prompt additional sampling and correlation with intraoperative findings
+- Calcifications associated with a neoplasm do not need to be reported but identifying psammomatous calcifications in an otherwise normal ovarian specimen should prompt additional sampling to rule out the possibility of an underlying serous neoplasm

 Pathophysiology